 $40 – Kitchen Stuff

-Thankfully while truck camping you can bring along regular kitchen gear, it needn’t be super lightweight titanium stuff.
+Thankfully while camping in the back of a truck you can bring along regular kitchen gear, it needn’t be super lightweight titanium stuff.
 You’ll want the basics for kitchen stuff:

 - One medium pan for frying